HRS0221/Sentiment-Analysis-with-Deep-Learning-Using-Bert/README.md

 A BERT-based sequence classification model (BertForSequenceClassification) is initialized.
 The model is configured for the number of unique labels in the dataset.

 # Data Loaders:
-Training and validation data loaders (DataLoader) are created to efficiently load batches of data during training.
+Training and validation data loaders (DataLoader) are created to load batches of data during training efficiently.

 # Training Loop:
 The model is trained in a loop over a specified number of epochs.
-The training loop includes forward and backward passes, gradient clipping, and optimization using the AdamW optimizer.
+The training loop includes forward and backward passes, gradient clipping, and AdamW optimizer optimization.
 The model is saved after each epoch.

 # Evaluation:
 The model is loaded after training, and its performance is evaluated on the validation set.
 The evaluation includes calculating the loss and F1 score.